Sultanate of Siak Sri Indrapura: History

-Post Anglo-Dutch Treaties of 1870–71, the colonial government created the Siak Residency in 1873, which covers the entire northeast coast of Sumatra to the sultanate of Deli.
-The transfer of the capital of the Oostkust van Sumatra residentie (Residency of East Coast Sumatra) in 1887 from Siak to Medan, the capital of Deli, confirms the loss of importance of the sultanate to the Dutch.
+Post Anglo-Dutch Treaties of 1870–71, the colonial government created the Siak Residency in 1873, which covered the entire northeast coast of Sumatra to the sultanate of Deli.
+The transfer of the capital of the Oostkust van Sumatra residentie (Residency of East Coast Sumatra) in 1887 from Siak to Medan, the capital of Deli, confirms the decreased importance of the sultanate to the Dutch.

-The last Sultan of Siak was Syarif Qasim Abdul Jalil Syaifuddin (Syarif Qasim II, who was in throne in 1915–1949).
+The last Sultan of Siak was Syarif Qasim Abdul Jalil Syaifuddin (Syarif Kasim II, reigned 1915–1949).
 The sultan with real name Tengku Sulong went to the throne seven years after the death of his father Sultan Hashim.
 In November 1945, Sultan Syarif Qasim II sent a cable to President of the Republic of Indonesia declaring allegiance to the newly created Government of the Republic of Indonesia.
 Not only that, the Sultan also handed over his property for the struggle of independence of the Republic of Indonesia.